logzio/logzio-helm/charts/ezkonnect/README.md

 The EZKonnect Helm chart encapsulates three main components:

 1. Kubernetes Instrumentor - Provides auto-instrumentation and log type controller for Kubernetes applications.
-2. EZKonnect Server - A server module that handles comuunication between the user and the Kubernetes instrumentor.
+2. EZKonnect Server - A server that handles the comuunication between the user and the Kubernetes instrumentor.
 3. EZKonnect UI - A graphical interface for managing and viewing your instrumentation data.

+Supported languages:
+- java
+- nodejs
+- python
+- dotnet

 Installation
 ------------